This post may contain affiliate links.Please read our disclosure policy.

 3. Bake: Bake until the cookies are rounded and slightly cracked.
 They will look slightly puffy.

-4. Cool: Let cookies sit on baking sheet for 5 minutes then transfer to a cooling rack.
-They will flatten and tops will crack more while cooling.
+4. Cool: Let cookies sit on the baking sheet for 5 minutes, then transfer to a cooling rack.
+They will flatten and the tops will crack more while cooling.

 Expert Tips